 Times tables – Children will be tested on their times tables at least once a week.
 We will practise and rehearse these in lessons and discuss ways to remember and apply their times tables knowledge.
 Again, it is vital that children practise their times tables at home in order to continually improve.
 Dedicated times tables practise at home as well as at school will have a great impact on the speed and accuracy of their maths as well as boost their confidence.

-Confirmation is due to take place on Sunday 29th April 2018.
-Your child should currently be considering who they are going to ask to be their sponsor and also researching the Saint whose name they will be adopting.
+Confirmation is due to take place on Sunday 26th April 2018.
+Your child will soon be considering who they are going to ask to be their sponsor and also researching the Saint whose name they will be adopting.
 We have highlighted the importance of taking the time to make such decisions.
 Sponsors do need to be above the age of 16 and a practising Catholic.
-The children are very keen to be Confirmed and take on the responsibility of becoming full adult members of the church and I am looking forward to guiding them on this journey of faith with the help of Mr Cooke and Mrs Quinn.
+The children are very keen to be Confirmed and take on the responsibility of becoming full adult members of the church and I am looking forward to guiding them on this journey of faith with the help of Mr Cooke, Mrs Quinn and Father Michael.
 Father Michael is encouraging children receiving this Sacrament to attend Mass regularly and be seen to support the Parish.
 He has arranged this year for regular meetings with the Confirmandi and their parents and/or sponsor.
-These will take place for half an hour before the usual family masses.
+Futher details can be found in the following letter that you should have already received: Confirmationprogamme